 I then embarked on other adventures, to the remote islands of Selvagens and Desertas.
 There I studied the migration of seabird species such as Cory’s shearwaters and Bulwer’s petrels.
-Most recently, I had myself migrated to another Atlantic Island – Great Britain – to work with BirdLife International (Cambridge), the world’s largest nature conservation partnership.
+After that I had myself migrated to another Atlantic Island – Great Britain – to work at BirdLife International (Cambridge), the world’s largest nature conservation partnership.

 I lived almost my entire life in Oeiras, close to Lisbon.
 Very early in my childhood I showed a particular interest for the animals and plants taking over the suburban gardens and vacant plots of my local neighbourhood.
 These early explorations, together with the many books I grew with, were the likely foundations of my ongoing passion for science, ecology and conservation.

 You can find my contact at my institutional page.

 1994-1999: First degree in Biology (Biologia Aplicada aos Recursos Animais – ramo terrestre).
 Faculty of Sciences, University of Lisbon (FCUL), Portugal.